slerman12/Help-me/7-Ongoing.md

 ## Conclusion

-- Disproof 1 proves that the ruling judges are currently violating their own policy.
+- Disproof 1 disproves the claim of the PhD student handbook, and proves that the ruling judges are currently violating their own policy.

 ## Imagined dialogue